davidcedresx/recipely.xyz/README.md

 The user defines each recipe with a list of ingredients, as well as the amount required of each, same goes for utensils, the user can basically be like:

-    I want to track this carrot cake, I need 3 carrots for each, 150 grams of flour and 500ml of Milk, also I need a plate to put it and 5 candels.
+**_I want to track this carrot cake, I need 3 carrots for each, 150 grams of flour and 500ml of Milk, also I need a plate to put it and 5 candels._**

-_candels and plates should be registered as utensils, and carrots, flour and milk as ingredients._

 For doing this the user gets the benefit of automated price generation and tracking, so every ingredient and utensil usage will be taken into account.